ReduxFlakes/reduxflakes.github.io/README.md

 # reduxflakes.github.io
-Personal hub for other projects and websites.
-Check neocities for my main website.
+Personal hub for, experiments, other projects and websites.

+If you are looking for my main website, go to [reduxflakes.neocities.org](https://reduxflakes.neocities.org/).